Estimate Time4 min

 False.
 Parent-owned 529 plan assets are considered a parental asset and are factored into federal financial aid formulas at a maximum rate of 5.6%.

-True or false: I will lose the money if my child doesn't go to college or gets a scholarship and doesn't need all the money
+True or false: I will lose the money if my child doesn't go to college, or gets a scholarship and doesn't need all the money

 False.
 You don't lose unused money in a 529 plan.
 The money can still be used for post-secondary education, for another beneficiary who is a qualified family member such as younger siblings, nieces, nephews, or grandchildren, or even for yourself.

 You can withdraw the amount of any scholarship awards from your 529 without penalty; federal and state income taxes on the earnings still apply.
 If you need to take a withdrawal for expenses not related to education, you may owe taxes on the earnings withdrawn as well as a 10% penalty.
 Distributions from 529s are made up of contributions and earnings in proportion to their levels in the account.
-That means that the portion of the withdrawal that is made up of your contributions would be tax-free and penalty-free but the earnings portion would be subject to taxes and the 10% penalty.
+That means the portion of the withdrawal that's made up of your contributions would be tax-free and penalty-free, but the earnings portion would be subject to taxes and the 10% penalty.

 True or false: I can pick a 529 plan offered by any state